short-term loans background image

 To reduce your dependence on them:

-• Start building a small emergency fund, even if you can only put aside R50 or R100 at a time
+• Start building a small emergency fund, even if you can only put aside a modest amount at a time

-• Go through your budget line by line and cut what you honestly don’t need
+• Review your budget line by line and cut non-essential spending where possible

 Their main advantages are:

-• They can cover a genuine cash emergency when you don’t have savings
+• They can help cover a genuine cash emergency when you do not have savings available

-• Applications are usually quick and fully online
+• Applications are often quick and mainly online

 Short-term loan calculator